jlerocher/jlerocher/README.md

 ## 💡 What I'm Looking For
 I'm eager to collaborate on projects involving:

-## Web Development: Full-stack projects using Python or JavaScript frameworks
+## Web Development: Full-stack projects using Python or Typescript/JavaScript frameworks
 Cloud Computing: Projects that leverage AWS or other cloud services to deliver scalable solutions Open Source Contributions: Initiatives where I can contribute my skills to the community and learn from others